 Just because someone wears a white coat and has an official looking certificate on their wall does not mean they are qualified to carry out some of these procedures and, although tighter regulations have stopped some less scrupulous practitioners from operating, our medical negligence solicitors in Bradford know that cosmetic surgery negligence is still claiming victims.

-If you have suffered an adverse reaction to a cosmetic treatment that you were not aware could happen, or which you believe resulted from someone else’s mistake, talk to The Medical Negligence Experts today.
+Suffer an adverse reaction to a cosmetic treatment that you were not aware could happen?
+Or even if it’s one you believe results from someone else’s mistake, talk to The Medical Negligence Experts today.
 Depending on the country you visited, we may even be able to help if you went abroad for cosmetic surgery.

 No Win No Fee* Medical Negligence Claims

-One of the most pressing concerns potential clients have when they first approach us is how they will fund their application.
-We believe everyone who needs access to quality legal representation and advice should have it, which is why our medical negligence solicitors in Bradford offer No Win No Fee* compensation claims.
+One of the most pressing concerns potential clients have is how they will fund their application.
+We believe everyone who needs access to quality legal representation and advice should have it.
+Accordingly, our medical negligence solicitors in Bradford offer No Win No Fee* compensation claims.

 Compensation claims are not just about money; they are about recognition of wrongdoing and an acknowledgement of your suffering.
 A successful application won’t give you an apology, but it will give you the financial recompense to help you put your experience behind you and move forward with the rest of your life.

-If you want a formal apology for the way you were treated and the assurance that it won’t happen to someone else, you have the right to submit a complaint to the body responsible for the care you received.
+If you want a formal apology for your treatment and the assurance that it won’t happen to someone else, you have the right to submit a complaint to the body responsible for the care you received.
 You can do this independently, but your lawyer will also be able to advise on the best way to submit a complaint as well.

 Medical Negligence Claims FAQ